bigin/Scriptor/docs/hetzner-demo-deploy.md

 - **TLS via Let's Encrypt + acme-companion** (not the IONOS wildcard cert).
 Reason: auto-renewal, no manual yearly re-import, per-host cert keeps subdomains independent.
-The IONOS private key in `IONOS-SCRIPTOR/` stays gitignored as a fallback.
+The IONOS private key stays with the operator as an offline fallback.
 - **nginx-proxy + acme-companion** (not Caddy).
-Reason: matches the demo image's own nginx, ≤ ~6 subdomains expected in 12 months — well within easy operational reach.
+Reason: matches the demo image's own nginx, ≤ ~6 subdomains expected in 12 months, well within easy operational reach.
 - **Two separate compose stacks** (not one big file).
 Reason: proxy is shared infra, scriptor is one of (potentially) many apps later; independent lifecycles.